YARC-Official/docs/profiles.md

 Select a color scheme to apply to the notes and strike line.
 In addition to profiles designed for each of the Note Themes, you can create and customize your own in the Settings menu.

 ### Camera Preset
-Select how you want the your highway presented on screen; it's size, angle, and so on.
+Select how you want the your highway presented on screen; its size, angle, and so on.
 The default options are:
 - Default
 - Circular
 - High FOV